How to Paint Good Art: Using the Big Three

 1. In this painting the light flowers and vase are the largest and the lightest.

-2. The background is medium values and middle sized.
+2. The background is middle sized with medium values.

 3. The table is the smallest and the darkest value.

-A good contrast between light and dark values is very important for good artwork.
+A good contrast between light and dark values is very important painting fundamental.

 How do we create distance in our artwork?